Mahanga Bay occupation: Council and police demolish temporary structures

 "Parents and guardians are legally responsible for making sure students attend school.
 We know that attendance is important to young people's learning, wellbeing and achieving positive outcomes.

-"Any children of school age that are not regularly attending school may be referred to the national attendance services who will assist in support the students return to school."
+"Any children of school age that are not regularly attending school may be referred to the national attendance services who will assist in supporting the students' return to school."

 She said the ministry was working with other support agencies to confirm information and establish what actions were required.